Robdel12/New-Frontiers/index.markdown

   </div>
   <div class="bio">
     <h3 class="headline">
-      Hi, I'm <span>Robert DeLuca</span>
+      Hi, I'm <span>Robert DeLuca</span>!
     </h3>
     <p>
-      I love all things front-end, from designing great user experiences, ensuring they're accessible, crafting them in CSS, and powering them with JavaScript.
-I'm all about that OSS, that OSS, no closed source.
+      I love all things programming, from designing great user & developer experiences, to writing firmware for IoT devices.
+Over the past three years I have focused on building visual testing at <a href="https://percy.io">Percy</a>.
+      I help maintain and build 15+ SDKs that integrate into various test frameworks and testing workflows.
+If you have a question about JavaScript, the JavaScript tool chain, browsers, browser automation, or testing, I can help!
     </p>
     <p>
-      I also love to collaborate with other developers!
-If you would like to pair on a problem you can reach me <a href="mailto:robertdeluca19@gmail.com">here</a>
-      or on <a href="https://twitter.com/robdel12">twitter (@robdel12)</a>
+      When I'm not at a computer, I'm probably under a car or at the track.
+I'm currently competing in the SCCA Spec Miata South West Division driving a 1995 NA8 Spec Miata as #20.🏎 🏁
     </p>
   </div>
 </div>